 We may pass information collected from universities in application forms completed as part of our Discover service, to our customers.

-You give us general consent to pass your details to selected people or organisations (data processors) that provide us with a service, a list of which is available here to carry out certain activities on our behalf.
+We may pass your details to selected people or organisations (data processors) that provide us with a service, a list of which is available here to carry out certain activities on our behalf.
 Our legitimate interest in doing so, is so that we can provide you with our services.